dotnet/runtime/Documentation/building/linux-instructions.md

 Git Setup
 ---------

-This guide assumes that you've cloned the corefx and coreclr repositories into `~/git/corefx` and `~/git/coreclr` on your Linux machine.
-If your setup is different, you'll need to pay careful attention to the commands you run.
-In this guide, I'll always show what directory I'm in.
+This guide assumes that you've cloned the coreclr repository.

 Set the maximum number of file-handles
 --------------------------------------